nilsiism/supereight-mod/README.md

 * `se_core`: the main header only template octree library
 * `se_denseslam`: the volumetric SLAM pipelines presented in [1], which can be compiled in a library and used in external projects.
+Notice that the pipeline API exposed the discrete map via a shared_ptr.
+As the map is a template class, it needs to be instantiated correctly.
+You do this by defining a FIELD_TYPE macro when compiling your app.
+The field type must be consistent with the library you are linking against.
+Have a look at se_denseslam and se_apps CMakeLists to see how it is done in our examples.
 * `se_apps`: front-end applications which run the se-denseslam pipelines on given inputs or live camera.